Uniformed gardaí watch as former Real IRA leader Michael McKevitt is buried in Louth

 McKevitt’s son, Stephen, addressed the mourners, in prayer, and asked God to grant his father “the peace and rest he so richly deserves”.

-The priest who concelebrated the funeral mass said that through his illness wife his wife Bernadette, “Michael trusted in much to support him” including his family and the medical and palliative care staff.
+The priest who concelebrated the funeral Mass noted the support given to McKevitt through is illness by his family and the medical and palliative care staff.
 He was also “given much peace” in his final days, including when “receiving the blessed sacrament”.

 “Throughout his journey in the last number of years, amidst his illness, I have to acknowledge, as I personally experienced and as others have said, he was never in bad form and… he never complained.
 I acknowledge the dignity he showed through his illness, he accepted his story.”